Portfolio-Projects42/front-end-projects/guides/dev-server/proxy-to-other-servers/proxy-to-other-servers.md

 npm install --save-dev @web/dev-server koa-proxies
 ```

-Add the middleware to our `web-dev-server.config.mjs`, forwarding all requests that start with `/api/` to our local server:
+Add the middleware to my `web-dev-server.config.mjs`, forwarding all requests that start with `/api/` to my local server:

 ```js
 import proxy from 'koa-proxies';